carolinan/wp-block-styles/README.md

-To test individual blocks, select the folder for the category that your block type is in.
+To test individual block styles, select the folder for the category that your block type is in.
 Then select the block type.

 For example, if you are looking for custom styles for images, you would open common -> images and select the style you are interested in.